muratk3n/thirdwave/en/README.md

 at the inaugural session of the Stanford University Global Energy Dialogues on June 9.
-In a wide-ranging discussion covering the breadth of energy resources needed to meet our climate challenge, he said that renewables like wind and solar will be "critical components.”
+In a wide-ranging discussion covering the breadth of energy resources needed to meet our climate challenge, he said that renewables like wind and solar will be 'critical components.'
 However, we also need 'an assault across the board on all approaches,' including longer-term storage, hydrogen, carbon capture and sequestration, even technologies that remove carbon from the